camila-dangelo-tempesta/house_sales_k_c/README.md

 - [x] **Step 03:** **Data Filtering**: Filter rows and select columns that do not contain information for modeling or that do not match the scope of the business
   - Line filtering
   - Selection of columns

+- [x] **Step 04:** Exploratory Data Analysis:Explore the data to find insights and better understand the impact of variables on model learning. - Line filtering
+  - Univariate Analysis
+  - Bivariate Analysis
+  -

+***
+## 4. TOP 5 DATA INSIGHTS